INVESTED: A Fanbase Podcast

 Tap in.
 Own a piece.
 Be part of the movement.

-In this episode of Invested, Isaac Hayes III sits down with journalist and Fanbase Head of Comms and Partnership Noah Washington to examine who holds power in today’s creator-driven media economy, and who pays the price when that power is abused.
+The latest episode of Invested, Isaac Hayes III sits down with journalist and Fanbase Head of Comms and Partnerships Noah Washington for a wide-ranging conversation that connects culture, media, ownership, and power in real time.

 This Reg.
 A+ offering is made available through StartEngine Primary LLC, member FINRA/SIPC.
 Please read the OFFERING CIRCULAR, disclosure and related risks before investing.
 This investment is speculative, illiquid, and involves a high degree of risk, including the possible loss of your entire investment.